GIScience/gis-training-resource-center/content/Trainers_corner/en_training_day_structure.md

 #### Wrap up of training session

-The wrap-up session at the conclusion of a training session holds significant importance and should be consistently included.
-Its primary objective is to instill confidence in participants by ensuring all queries are addressed, offering an avenue for feedback, and providing clarity on forthcoming sessions.
+The wrap-up session at the conclusion of a training session is importand and should always be included.
+Its primary objective is to ensure that all questions are addressed, offering an avenue for feedback, and providing clarity on forthcoming sessions.
+Trainees should feel confident in their new skills and know how to refresh their knowledge (for example, on the platform or on the shared digital whiteboard).

 Allocate a minimum of 15 minutes for this segment, covering the following key aspects: